House of Koháry: Origin

 The origin of the family is in Zala County in Hungary.
 In 1470, a "Georg Koháry" is mentioned in the court of King Matthias I Corvinus.
 The first notable member of the family was Peter Koháry (1564–1629), who was rewarded as the Baron of Csábrág by Emperor Ferdinand II and became commander of the fortress of Érsekújvár.
-His son Stephan I Koháry (1616–1664) fought against the Turks and died in the battle of Levenz.
+His son Stephan I Koháry (1616–1664) fought against the Turks and died in the battle of Léva.

 Counts and generals

 In 1685, Stephan II Koháry (1649–1731) became the first count in his family.
 He fought against the Ottoman Empire and the Kuruc.
 After his death, his fortune went to his nephew Andreas Koháry (1694–1757).
 All Kohárys had been officers and generals of the Habsburg emperors.

 Princely title

 On 15 November 1815, the head of the house, Ferenc József Koháry (1760–1826), who served as the Hungarian Chancellor, was given the title of Fürst von Koháry (Prince of Koháry)"Vienna Cathedral Archive" by Emperor Francis I of Austria.